denten-books/plain-text/main.md

 in relation to the assemblage.

 ### Processing Words (Engelbart)

+Key terms: internet, rhizome, web, network, infrastructure, hardware, and software.  ping, traceroute, the terminal way: multiple users. personal vs. central computers

+Internet is not a rhyzome.
+Central control.
+Surface vs. depth structures--twitter is rhyzomatic on the surface.

+Actor-networks.
+We are pushing ourselves through the wires.
+Hardware in control.

+rg Wilhelm Friedrich Hegel

 ### Gwern
 I can on only refer to you to an archived copy of *gwern*,^[LN1] and not *gwern*